Applies to: Azure Public Cloud | Azure Government

 The SQL resources are periodically discovered via Automatic discovery.
 The automatic discovery does the following:

-Runs every 6 hours to update all the resources on the subscription.
+Runs once in 24 hours from the time of onboarding, to update all the resources on the subscription.

 Automatically updates previously discovered SQL servers on Azure VM and its database information.